-For quite some time now, Paul has known that this journey to Rome will bring an end to his earthly life.
-Months ago, a prophet took off his belt and tied it around Paul’s wrist to show that he would soon be bound and taken to Rome.
-Paul has faithfully taken the journey.
-He has been treated like a prisoner, shipwrecked and bitten by a poisonous snake, and now he finally makes it to Rome.
-And what does he find when he gets there?
+For quite some time, Paul had known that this journey to Rome would bring an end to his earthly life.
+Months prior to these verses, a prophet took off his belt and tied it around Paul’s wrist to show that he would soon be bound and taken to Rome.
+Paul had faithfully taken the journey.
+He had been treated like a prisoner, shipwrecked and bitten by a poisonous snake, and now he finally made it to Rome.
+And what did he find when he got there?
 A welcoming committee!
 All over the area God moved believers who had heard that Paul was coming to Rome to come to meet him there.
 Fellow Christians traveled from long distances to be in Rome when Paul arrived.
 Why?
 So Paul might be comforted and encouraged.
 God moved these believers to be there for His servant Paul.
-Paul recognizes their warm welcome as coming from God, so he thanks and praises Him for this act of compassion.
+Paul recognized their warm welcome as coming from God, so he thanked and praised Him for this act of compassion.

 The point is that God truly cares.
 He isn’t just an impersonal deity who is cold and pushing forward His master plan.
 He is a God of compassion and grace who cares as much about the journey His people take as He does for the outcome of the journey.
 May you and I always be comforted by the fact that God truly cares for us!